Alko Bigfoot Corner Steady is available in 3 Sizes

-Inaccurately deployed stabiliser legs can cause the caravan or camper to move or move, as a result of weight changes at the extremities.
+Inaccurately deployed stabiliser legs can cause the caravan or camper to move or move due to weight changes at the extremities.

-Wind, the elements and internal movements are also factors making you rig unstable.
+Wind, the elements and internal movements are also factors making your rig unstable.
 Imagine the result if owners forget to deploy their stabiliser legs when camping?
-The camper could quite easily tip up on it rear resulting in catastrophe for the inhabitants.
+The camper could quite easily tip up on its rear resulting in catastrophe for the inhabitants.